greensheepblog/greensheepblog.github.io/_posts/2025-09-14-punctuation.md

 Aside from the philosophical explanation, the ampersand holds a special place in the hearts of many simply because it is remarkably pleasing to write & read!
 At the present time ampersands are not widely considered an appropriate element in professional or technical writing.
 However, I would urge the reader not to be discouraged by this arbitrary gatekeeping.
 Ampersands are beautiful, useful, & surprisingly versatile.

-They can be used as a simple substitution:
+<br>They can be used as a simple substitution:

 <small>I LOVE TO HAVE CANDY & PASTRIES ON THE WEEKEND.</small>